Health and Risk Communication in Pandemics and Beyond: Strategies for a System Thinking, Community-Centered, and Equity-Driven Approach

 REGISTRATION:

-For accepted participants, a course deposit of €500 (euros) is due by December 31, 2024.
-Participants will be accepted on a rolling basis.
-Register early!
+For accepted participants, a non-refundable course deposit of €500 (euros) is due within 10-days of your acceptance on the program.

 INTERNATIONAL TRAVEL/VISA REQUIREMENTS